 I make a big deal about Aquarian weirdness.
-That’s because I believe that most Aquarius natives are at their best when they are giving-in to their innate weirdness.
+That’s because I believe that most Aquarius natives are at their best when they surrender to their innate weirdness.

 For that reason, I’ve chosen to illustrate the Aquarius entry in this series on iconic jewelry with Hemmerle’s aluminium jewelry.

 Hemmerle is a Munich-based jeweler.
 According to their own website, they are “a fourth generation family run house at the vanguard of jewellery design.
 Each jewel conceived is unique and as original as a work of art.”

 While I often use the word “vanguard” in association with Aries, it also jibes well with the archetype of the Aquarian “visionary” that I discuss frequently throughout my latest book.
 To me, Hemmerle’s use of natural materials to create things that we’ve never seen before strikes me as visionary.
 The atelier is just as likely to use aluminium and semi-precious stones as it is to use fancy-colored diamonds, Burma rubies and Ceylon sapphires.
 The creation of one-of-a-kind pieces is the goal.